Grading The Biggest NFL Free Agency Moves

 This is the same contract as Tyler Allgeier.
 Dowdle has better total stats but is also older.
 It's all a wash.
 The fit here is worth getting into, however.
 The Steelers have an entirely new coaching staff, and they opted to let pass-catcher Kenny Gainwell walk in exchange for the downhill Dowdle.
 That's absolutely an indictment on 2025 3rd-rounder Kaleb Johnson.
 It's also an indictment that new staff would rather have Jaylen Warren in the pass-game role rather than the early-down role he had for the first ever last season.
 This move will matter more for fantasy football debates than changing Super Bowl odds.
 The contract value backs that up.

-Giants Sign TE Isaiah Likely for $13M/Year (Grade: B)
+Giants Sign TE Isaiah Likely for $13M/Year (Grade: B-)

+This is a lot of money for someone who hasn't proved capable of being an all-around TE.
+This is not far off from the Kyle Pitts franchise tag and more than the Jake Ferguson tier of full-time, productive starters.
 The fit with Likely and Jaxson Dart is my favorite part.
 A lot of Likely's production came in the Lamar Jackson scramble drill because he can out-run a lot of the defenders matched up with him from the slot.
 The scramble drill is one of Dart's biggest assets.
 It's a weird comparison given the size differences, but Likely is a cheaper replacement for slot WR Wan'Dale Robinson and it allows the Giants to use different personnel.
 Likely will play more than the 50% snaps he was getting with the Ravens, but it'd be a surprise if he cleared the 75% mark with the much-larger Theo Johnson available for blocking snaps.

 Chargers Sign TE Charlie Kolar for $8M/Year (Grade: A-)